diogofgm/TA-aruba_networks/docs/configuration.md

 - Configure a new index (e.g. wifi) for the new logs

 ### Receiving syslogs on Splunk
+{: .important }
-NOTE: Its recommended to use a separate and dedicated syslog solution (e.g. rsyslog, syslog-ng, etc).
+> Its recommended to use a separate and dedicated syslog solution (e.g. rsyslog, syslog-ng, etc).
 - Configure new TCP port (e.g. 514) pointing to the new index using the "aruba:syslog" sourcetype

 ### Monitoring log files